onefoursix/sdc-k8s-deployment-with-custom-config/README.md

     $ kubectl create configmap sdc-properties --from-file=sdc.properties

-(Control Hub can't yet include a configMap in an SDC deployment, so this configMap needs to be created in advance outside of Control Hub prior to starting the SDC deployment).
+This configMap needs to be created in advance, outside of Control Hub, prior to starting the SDC deployment.

 Add the configMap as a Volume in your SDC deployment manifest like this: